santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <!-- End Blending Area -->

-The vines can be used as improvised common rope.
+The vines can be used as improvised common rope

-If you are aiming for a target the vines can twist around corners but you must be able to see the target.

-They can pass trough a hole an inch in diameter and can *root* themselves to the ground and walls, *as long as the DM allows it to stick to those surfaces*.

 <br/>